msapiandante/Wow-The-Lunchtime-Odyssey/README.md

 ## Description

 This is the 1st project of team Elva Rothman, Melanie Sapiandante, and Andrew Dean for Penn Full Stack Web Development.
 Wow!
 Owen Wilson's Lunchtime Odyssey is a game adventure tied to some of the most interesting trivia on the internet.
-Get owen to his sandwich and have a blast!  goals were to display a locations date,weather,temperature,humidity, and windspeed.
-An icon to show they type of weather would also be displayed in addition to a five day forecast projecting the week for any given city.
-These features are meant to assist in checking ones local weather in the event of a planning adaptation.
+Get owen to his sandwich and have a blast!

 ## Installation